Winter skincare tips, tricks, and product switch ups to hydrate and protect your skin during the winter months.

 Take shorter, cooler showers

 Long, hot showers can strip essential moisture from your skin and leave it feeling dry and tight.
-During the winter months, try to have shorter showers (around fives minutes or so), and use warm or lukewarm water (not hot).
-I know it’s easier said than done as it’s getting colder by the day, but your skin will be significantly happier, comfortable, and less dehydrated as a result.
+During the winter months, try to have shorter showers (around fives minutes or so).
+Use warm or lukewarm water (not hot).
+Your skin will be significantly happier, comfortable, and less dehydrated as a result.

-Also, an easy hydration hack.
+Also, an easy hydration hack for winter skincare.
 When you do have a shower, a great way to instantly trap moisture in your skin afterwards is to apply a body oil or thick body cream to damp skin.
 Here are some great body oils and moisturisers I love using.

 Use a gentle, hydrating cleanser